Best Baby Tracker Apps (2026): An Honest, Pricing-First Comparison

 Nara Baby — best genuinely free tracker

 Nara is free, ad-free, clean and widely used.
 It tracks diapers, feeds, pumping, sleep and wake windows, supports multiple children, and shares across caregivers.
-Best for: parents who want $0 and a calm interface.
-The catch: reported limits on viewing stats past ~14 days, and some Android sync complaints.
+Best for: parents who want $0 and a calm, minimal interface for the basics.
+The catch: “simple” is the design — it deliberately stops at core logging.
+No role-based caregiver handoff, no medical suite (medications with reminders, allergies, immunizations, doctor visits), no custom log types, and no live caregiver location.
+Reviewers also note stats are limited past ~14 days, with some Android sync complaints.
+If the basics are all you need, that's genuinely fine — but it's a lighter tool than a full care system (more on that gap below).

 Baby Tracker by Nighp — best no-frills free workhorse